Contaminant and biomarkers databases

 &type=feed means download as nd-json.

-Project repository with scripts to transform raw excel files (requires special access): https://gitlab.npolar.no/eds/other/ecotox
+Contaminant scripts to transform raw excel files (requires special access): https://gitlab.npolar.no/eds/other/ecotox